The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Equivalence of Quadratic and Logarithmic Distortions

 \section{Equivalence of Quadratic and Logarithmic Distortions}

-In this section, we show that quadratic distortion $D_{\textsf{Q}}$ and logarithmic distortion $D_{\textsf{Log}}$ \cite{CourtadeW2014} are in fact asymptotically equivalent under some conditions.
-Suppose we have a set of observations, $Z$, and the source $X$ to be estimated.
-Then, it is known that $D_{\textsf{Q}} = \mathbb{E}[(X-\hat{X}(Z))^2] \ge \textsf{Var}(X|Z)$ and $D_{\textsf{Log}} \ge h(X|Z)$ \cite{CourtadeW2014} and equalities are in fact attainable.
+In this section, we show that quadratic distortion $D_{\textsf{Q}}$ and logarithmic distortion $D_{\textsf{Log}}$ \cite{CourtadeW2014} are in fact asymptotically (in number of agents) equivalent under some conditions.
+Suppose we have a set of observations $Z$ and the source $X$ to be estimated.
+Then, it is known that $D_{\textsf{Q}} = \mathbb{E}[(X-\hat{X}(Z))^2] \ge \textsf{Var}(X|Z)$ and $D_{\textsf{Log}} \ge h(X|Z)$ \cite{CourtadeW2014}, and the equalities are in fact attainable.
 In addition, those two are in general related by the entropy power inequality \cite{CoverT1991},

-We previously showed equality in the case of the jointly Gaussian CEO problem with finite number of agents \cite{SeoV2016} due to entropy maximization property of Gaussian distribution.
-Here we extend it to our regular CEO problem and provide conditions for which $D_{\textsf{Q}}$ and $D_{\textsf{Log}}$ are equivalent under the entropy power conversion $D_{\textsf{Q}} = \tfrac{1}{2\pi e} 2^{D_{\textsf{Log}}}$, as $L \to \infty$.
+We previously showed that the equality holds in the case of the jointly Gaussian CEO problem with finite number of agents \cite{SeoV2016} due to the entropy maximization property of the Gaussian distribution.
+Here we extend it to our regular CEO problem and provide conditions for which $D_{\textsf{Q}}$ and $D_{\textsf{Log}}$ are asymptotically equivalent under the entropy power conversion $D_{\textsf{Q}} = \tfrac{1}{2\pi e} 2^{D_{\textsf{Log}}}$ when $L \to \infty$.